-This policy was formulated as a result of consultation:
+This policy was formulated as a result of consultation with:

-- The Head Teacher, Science and PSHE Co-ordinators, School Counsellor and parent class representatives. - The policy will be reviewed every 2 years with response to feedback from pupils, teachers, parents and updates regulatory guidance.
+- The Head Teacher, Science, Wellbeing, PSHE, PE/Games and EYFS Coordinators, and parent class representatives. - The policy will be reviewed every 2 years with response to feedback from pupils, teachers, parents and updated regulatory guidance.